kaankacar/AA-Wallet/README.md

 - Manage wallet information in a database.
 - Monitor wallet activities.

 The project is rooted in [account abstraction](https://ethereum.org/roadmap/account-abstraction) principles.
-It allows the creation and management of AA wallets on the BNB Smart Chain Testnet Network.
+It allows the creation and management of AA wallets.

 Modify the `foundry.toml` to deploy on different EVM compatible blockchains.